ovh/node-ovh/README.md

 [![Build Status](https://secure.travis-ci.org/gierschv/node-ovh.png)](http://travis-ci.org/gierschv/node-ovh)

 node-ovh is a Node.js helper library for OVH web services.
 The module usage is similar to the frontend lib OVHWS-Wrapper.
+This module uses Node.js harmony proxies, so you have to use the --harmony-proxies flag while running node.
 **This library is unofficial and consequently not maintained by OVH.**

 Installation